How Can Music Help Dementia?

 2. Chiltern Music Therapy

 Chiltern Music Therapy is an award-winning, not-for-profit organisation that provides music therapy and community music to people of all ages across the UK.
-Amongst their specialisms is dementia & Alzheimer's.
-The organisation currently run several community groups inclusive of their 'Music Memory Cafe' & 'Silver Singers' groups which are tailored to suit those who have dementia & Alzheimer's.
+Amongst its specialisms are dementia and Alzheimer's.
+The organisation currently runs several community groups, including the 'Music Memory Cafe' and 'Silver Singers' groups, which are tailored to suit those with dementia and Alzheimer's.

 The music therapy sessions are focused on the following:

-Music for my Mind is an innovative start-up charity who aim to improve the well-being of people living with dementia as well as their families and carers by creating and making widely available, personalised music.
+Music for My Mind is an innovative start-up charity that aims to improve the well-being of people living with dementia, their families, and their carers by creating and making widely available, personalised music.

-They are making it possible for people to create personalised playlists which act as an affordable therapy for people with dementia.
-As well as this, they would like to help implement a change in policy guidelines for provision of music in dementia care settings.
+They are making it possible for people to create personalised playlists, which act as affordable therapy for people with dementia.
+They would also like to help implement a change in policy guidelines for providing music in dementia care settings.

-The innovative charity has recently been given ethical approval to begin research working with 60 care home residents with dementia, from the Quantum Care Homes.
-Their research will enable them to develop efficient and effective methodologies to create and deliver personalised playlists and explore the benefits of the music listening for those people and their families.
+The innovative charity has recently been given ethical approval to begin research working with 60 dementia care home residents from Quantum Care Homes.
+Their research will enable them to develop efficient and effective methodologies to create and deliver personalised playlists and explore the benefits of music listening for those people and their families.

-Watch the video to see how Music for my Mind are already benefiting people with dementia and their families!
+Watch the video to see how Music for my Mind is already benefiting people with dementia and their families!

-Do you know of someone with dementia who could benefit from music therapy?
-If so, please don't hesitate in getting in touch with any of the organisations above!
+Do you know someone with dementia who could benefit from music therapy?
+If so, please don't hesitate to contact any of the organisations above!

-Are you currently looking for dementia care near you?
-Contact our team of Care Advisers for complimentary help & support.
+Are you looking for dementia care near you?
+Contact our team of Care Advisers for complimentary help and support.